-Child Custody & Visitation Attorney in Anne Arundel County, Maryland
+Child Custody & Visitation Attorney, serving Anne Arundel County, Maryland and surrounding counties

 Child custody is always a major issue when partners dissolve their relationship.
 There are several paths to taking care of the child or children when the dissolution of a relationship occurs.
 There can be sole custody, joint custody, and other sharing relationships.
 There are also the issues of physical and legal custody—with whom does the child or children mostly reside and who is allowed to make legal decisions regarding schooling and healthcare, for example.